vanderschaarlab/synthcity-benchmarking/README.md

 #### :gear: Terminal

-The full set of experiments (all models and all datasets) can be run using the following three scripts:
+The full set of experiments (all models and all datasets) can be run using the below three commands.
+This may take some considerable time.
+If this is not desirable, it is recommended to use the notebooks.

 Standard static:
 ```